-If your relative is already receiving help – using domiciliary services or living in extra care sheltered housing, for example – it is likely that the care he or she requires will change over time.
+If your relative is already receiving help – using domiciliary services or living in extra care sheltered housing, for example – it's likely that the care they require will change over time.
 Here we look at ways in which this may happen and offer solutions to help support you.

 If you're wondering what kind of help would be best for your relative or friend, our Care advice tool can give you some guidance about housing options, day-to-day living arrangements and how to pay for care.